-- a project fund manager is to be involved in the development process to ensure that the funds earmarked for certain construction and building activities are used for the purposes specified in the construction contract, if the value of the construction works exceeds EUR5,548,000 (specified for 2019); - special licensing procedures apply in the case of certain retail buildings or units with a gross floor area of over 400 m2; - additional special permits may be required for special building projects (e.g. permits for power plants and industrial facilities).
+- a project fund manager is to be involved in the development process to ensure that the funds earmarked for certain construction and building activities are used for the purposes specified in the construction contract, if the value of the construction works exceeds approximately EUR5,382,000; - special licensing procedures apply in the case of certain retail buildings or units with a gross floor area of over 400 m2; - additional special permits may be required for special building projects (e.g. permits for power plants and industrial facilities).

-Usually, in order to ensure that the permission process is carried out in the most cost- and timeefficient way, the developers decide on the planning and permission strategy and the sequence of obtaining the various permits, after having consulted with an engineering consultancy and the competent authorities.
+Usually, in order to ensure that the permission process is carried out in the most cost- and time-efficient way, the developers decide on the planning and permission strategy and the sequence of obtaining the various permits, after having consulted with an engineering consultancy and the competent authorities.